BeatAroundTheBuscher/hatching_chryssalids_and_tentaculats/README.txt

 ########

 - Chryssalids and Tentaculats infect soldiers
-- Infected soldiers turn to zombies whether by the infection it self or by any other damage
+- Infected soldiers turn to zombies whether by the infection itself or by any other damage
-- Infected soldiers are indicated with a green color as visible feedback
+- Infected soldiers are indicated with a green/orange color as visible feedback
 - Medi-Kit can cure infections (previous painkiller position)
 - Cure charges are dependent on research.
 The more research is done on Chryssalids and Tentaculats the more charges a Medi-Kit gets
 - Infected surviving soldiers will be wracked by the parasite.
 This means that they will lose stats when finishing a mission still infected.
 - Depending on research the stats lose will be reduced to 0.
+- Burning infected soldiers won't turn into Zombies
+- Burning Zombies will not turn into Chryssalids and Tentaculats
+- This is also true if the finishing blow is done with an incendiary weapon
+- Zombies have a chance to turn every turn.
+This chance increases with each turn.

 #######
 CREDITS